nordicmicroalgae/content/checklists-and-biovolumes.md

 Please note that the taxonomic information (including the higher taxonomy and synonyms) of Nordic Microalge is based on the current accepted name in [World Register of Marine Species (WoRMS)](https://www.marinespecies.org/).
 Supplementary information, including geometric shapes, is sourced from the NOMP biovolume file.
 Links are also provided for taxa present on [AlgaeBase](https://www.algaebase.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/) and [NORCCA: The Norwegian Culture Collection of Algae](https://norcca.scrol.net/).

+The original nordic microalgae list combind in 2011 contain the following lists and additional taxa found in the literate below
+* Skagerrak-Kattegat checklist, a list of marine phytoplankton monitored in Sweden provided by SMHI
+* The HELCOM Phytoplankton Expert Group list of taxa and biovolumes
+* Swedish freshwater phytoplankton from the Swedish Freshwater monitoring database at SLU
+* Swedish freshwater benthic diatoms provided by Maria Kahlert at SLU
+* Marine phytoplankton from the Danish database STOCK
+* Marine phytoplankton from Norway provided by Wenche Eikrem and Bente Edvardsen at University of Oslo
+* Freshwater phytoplankton from Norway from the REBECCA database provided by Birger Skjelbred at NIVA
+* Taxa from the Finnish Phytoplankton Society provided by Kristiina Vuorio at SYKE

 #### Excel file format

 * [Nordic Microalgae checklist 2024-01-29 Excel file](https://data.smhi.se/oce/SLW/checklists/2024_01-29/nordicmicroalgae_checklist_2024_Jan_29.xlsx)